 - Peripheral Intervention Program - An active part of the Vascular Medicine Section.
 Our trained endovascular specialists are skilled in performing procedures on the coronary as well as the peripheral arteries to treat peripheral artery disease or PAD.

-- Fibromuscular Dysplasia (FMD) Clinic - A biweekly multidisciplinary clinic, including experts from vascular medicine, cardiology, vascular surgery, nephrology, genetics and neurology as needed.
-The medical team works together with patients to best develop a treatment plan tailored to meet the needs of patients with FMD.
+- Fibromuscular Dysplasia (FMD) Spontaneous Coronary Dissection (SCAD) and Cervical Artery Dissection Clinic - A multidisciplinary team, including experts from vascular medicine, cardiology, vascular surgery, nephrology and genetics.
+The vascular medicine FMD/SCAD team works together with patients to best develop a treatment plan tailored to meet their needs.

 Non-Invasive Vascular Testing Yields Fast, Accurate Results